 - Extra Virgin Olive Oil – Fruity and light, I use Extra Virgin for all my salad dressing recipes.

 - Balsamic Vinegar – Make sure to purchase real balsamic vinegar from Modena.
 This is the good stuff and will make all the difference in your salad dressing recipe.
+Alternatively, you can use an equal amount of apple cider vinegar or, in a pinch, freshly squeezed lemon juice.

 - Dijon Mustard – I prefer stone-ground Grey Poupon, but a whole grain dijon mustard would add a nice texture and a stronger mustard flavor.